supreethprajwal/supreethprajwal.github.io/index.md

 </div>

 ## About Me
-I'm a PhD candidate in the School of Electrical and Computer Engineering at Georgia Tech.
-I'm also a visiting graduate student with the Department of Biomedical Informatics at UC San Diego Health.
-I'm interested in developing computational tools and machine learning algorithms to predict adverse health outcomes by analyzing clinical data.
+I'm currently working as a research scientist in the NematiLab @ Department of Biomedical Informatics, UCSD.
+I completed my PhD in 2020 from the School of Electrical and Computer Engineering at Georgia Tech.
+My thesis focused on developing generalizable prediction models for critical illnesses such as Sepsis, Arrhythmia and AKI.
+I'm interested in developing generalizable computational tools and machine learning algorithms to predict adverse health outcomes by analyzing clinical data.
 I work with [Shamim Nemati](http://nematilab.info/people/shamim/index.html)  in the Department of Biomedical Informatics at University of California San Diego.

 <i class='fa fa-twitter fa-fw'></i>  [twitter](https://twitter.com/sprajw){:target="_blank"} <br>
 <i class='fa fa-linkedin fa-fw'></i> [linkedin](https://www.linkedin.com/in/supreeth-prajwal/){:target="_blank"} <br>